Restore Tooth Health

 If you've been told you have a cavity in one or more teeth, you will likely need a dental filling.
 At your regular dental checkups, your dentist examines the surfaces of each tooth for weakened parts, discoloration, or sensitive areas.
 If the dentist discovers any of these conditions or a crack or chip in a tooth, he will recommend a filling.

 By having a dental filling, you improve your oral health and oral hygiene by eliminating the source of tooth decay and protecting the tooth.
-Be sure to maintain proper dental care to get the most out of your tooth filling.
+In cases of chips or cracks, you will feel more confident about your teeth having a uniform appearance following dental filling treatment.
+Be sure to maintain proper dental care every day to get the most out of your tooth filling.

 Types of Fillings